 We expect successful applicants will be informed at the end of April if the department is able to nominate them for an ESRC studentship.

 Please note that applicants wishing to apply for a +3 WRDTP ESRC PhD studentship need to have completed a masters degree that contains research training in social science research methodology (e.g. covering research design, data collection, data analysis, ethics, qualitative and quantitative approaches) that the ESRC requires as an adequate preparation for a +3 ESRC PhD studentship.
 We expect that most masters degrees in social science research methodology will be acceptable, but final decision on whether your masters degree is adequate will rest with the ESRC if/when you are nominated by the university for an award.
 In this regard, you might care to note that the the WRDTP offers a high quality masters programme in social research that has been developed to align with these ESRC expectations; please see the following webpage for further information: https://www.york.ac.uk/study/postgraduate/courses/ma-social-research/

-There are three types of scholarships available to students paying fees at the overseas rate.
-Scholarships are awarded on a competitive basis and the selection takes into account academic ability and financial need.
-Further particulars about the conditions of the awards and the application process are available from the International Office.
+Please note that scholarships are awarded on a competitive basis and the selection takes into account academic ability and financial need.

 Details of other sources of funding can be found at the Student Recruitment and Admissions website.